Persistent Local Systems: Etale Opens

 \section{\'Etale Opens}

 The idea of an \'etale open was introduced by Grothendieck in algebraic geometry 60 years ago as a natural generalization of an open set.
-For us, it's important to have persistent local systems $\mathcal L(U)$ (see \S\ref{sec:introduction}) not only for open sets $U$, but for \'etale opens as well.
-While it's true that the image $\image U$ of an \'etale open of $M$ is an open subset of $M$, it is not true that $\mathcal L(\image U)$ contains all the information of $\mathcal{L}(U)$.
+For us, it is important to have persistent local systems $\mathcal L(U)$ (see Section \ref{sec:introduction}) not only for open sets $U$, but for \'etale opens as well.
+While it is true that the image $\image U$ of an \'etale open of $M$ is an open subset of $M$, it is not true that $\mathcal L(\image U)$ contains all the information of $\mathcal{L}(U)$.
 In fact $\mathcal L(\image U)$ can vanish while $\mathcal{L}(U)$ is still large.
-If $M = \Rspace$, then every \'etale open is an open set.
+If $M = \Rspace$, then every path-connected \'etale open is a path-connected open set.
 This is another way in which the $1$-dimensional case is much simpler.

 In this section we develop the notion of an \'etale open of a manifold $M$ without boundary.
 In the last section, we saw that every constructible bisheaf around $M$ has associated to it a local system over $M$.
 Now, we pull-back the bisheaf along any \'etale open $a : A \to M$ then use the same procedure to compute its persistent local system over $A$.
 This gives us our collection of local systems one for every \'etale open of $M$ which constitutes finer information about the bisheaf.